ScotGovAnalysis/poverty-publications/README.md

 **Run 08_create_website.R to create all spreadsheets and the website.**

-(Alternatively, all scripts can also be run individually.)
+(Alternatively, all scripts from R/04_... to R_07_... can also be run individually.)

 * Look at (local version of) website: website/\_site/index.html
 * Check and update all commentary in: